 - Level 3 is based on National Occupational Standards and is aimed at learners who wish to undertake interpreting work at a basic level

-- Learners can choose sectors to specialise in at Levels 3 and 4
+- Learners can choose sectors to specialise in at Level 3

 - Unit certification is available for each of the units